boddenberg-it/croni/README.md

 ```
 alias croni="[PATH_JOBS_REPO]/croni.sh $@"
 ```
-might be useful to execute jobs from any directory.
+will be useful to execute croni from any directory.

 <br>